joewxboy/EdgeMessageBus/INSTALL.md

-# Edge Message Bus
+# Install Edge Message Bus

 NOTE: These directions assume Raspbian on RPi 3 B+.

 ## Set up MQTT

-Starting from your home directory or wherever you want to build this from (in my example, it is ``/home/pi`):
+Starting from your home directory or wherever you want to build this from (in my example, it is `/home/pi`):

 ### Clone EdgeMessageBus repo
 ``` bash